 In the situations above regarding violations of high grass and/or trash and debris, once a vacant structure has received a ticket for these violations, any subsequent issues of the same violation are immediately sent to contract to be corrected.
 Any time a work order is executed, the cost of correcting the violation is billed to the property owner.
 If the bill isn't paid, the charge is placed on the next year's property tax bill in accordance with §6-94 of the City Charter.

-In addition to the enforcement efforts mentioned above, housing code tickets are issued to privately owned abandoned vacant structures which have exterior blight and those that have been identified as potential demolition candidates.
-These properties are then brought through the demolition hearing process or they are acquired through tax foreclosure and scheduled for demolition.
+In addition to the enforcement efforts mentioned above, housing code tickets are issued to privately owned vacant structures which have exterior blight and those that have been identified as potential demolition candidates.
+Demolition candidates are then brought through the demolition hearing process or they are acquired through tax foreclosure and scheduled for demolition.